marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 ```

 Now, we are including out brand new component in the App.vue.
 Just remove the `<HelloWorld />` component and use the Quiz component instead.
+Also it is needed to remove the import of the `HelloWorld` component in the `script` section and within the components options of the `App.vue` component.

 To use our Quiz component some steps are needed.
 First we have to import the component within the script section.